-Recent research has linked mutations in the human Tet2 gene as a risk factor for various age-related diseases, including cancer, cardiovascular disease, and stroke.
+Recent research has linked mutations in the human Tet2 gene as a risk factor for various age-related diseases, including cancer, heart disease and stroke.

 To find out if the loss of Tet2 in aging causes cognitive decline, the researchers custom-designed viruses to stimulate Tet2 in mature adult mice.
 The researchers found that boosting Tet2 increased epigenetic DNA tagging, and restored brain cell growth to more youthful levels.
 These mice showed improved memory of places where they had previously received mild electrical shocks, however, did not perform significantly differently from untreated mice in other tests of learning and memory.